Judge delays Trump sentencing, lets him seek dismissal of NY conviction

 The New York case is one of four sets of criminal charges that Trump faced after the end of his first term in 2021.

-The former president has been indicted by the Justice Department and state prosecutors in Georgia over his efforts to overturn the results of the 2020 vote based on false allegations of voter fraud.
-He also was indicted at the federal over allegations of mishandling secret government documents.
+The former president has been indicted by the Justice Department and state prosecutors in Georgia over his efforts to overturn the results of the 2020 presidential vote, which he lost, based on false allegations of voter fraud.
+He also was indicted at the federal level over allegations of mishandling secret government documents.

-“Weaponized” justice
+‘Weaponized’ justice

-Trump has denied wrongdoing in all the cases, describing them as a “witch hunt” by his political rivals.
+Trump has denied wrongdoing in all the cases, describing them as a “witch-hunt” by his political rivals.

-Earlier on Friday, he reiterated the claim that he is being targeted for political reasons while announcing his new pick for US attorney general, Pam Bondi.
+On Friday, he reiterated the claim that he is being targeted for political reasons after announcing his new pick for US attorney general, Pam Bondi.

 “For too long, the partisan Department of Justice has been weaponized against me and other Republicans – Not anymore,” he wrote in a social media post.